"The U.S. Food and Drug Administration today approved Sivextro (tedizolid phosphate), a new antibacterial drug, to treat adults with skin infections.

-HOW TO USE: Use this medication on the skin only.
-Gently apply enough medication to cover the affected skin well, usually 2 times daily or as directed by your doctor.
+HOW TO USE: This medication is for use on the skin only.
+Wash and dry your hands before applying the medication.
+Gently apply enough medication to cover the affected skin well as directed by your doctor, usually 2 times daily.
 This medication is usually applied for 60 to 90 days.
 Wash your hands after using, unless you are using this medication to treat the hands.

 Do not apply the medication in or around the eyes, open skin wounds, or infected/scraped/burned skin.
 If you do get the medication in those areas, flush with plenty of water.

 Use this medication regularly to get the most benefit from it.
 To help you remember, use it at the same times each day.

 Tell your doctor if your condition persists or worsens.
 It may take up to 30 days after finishing the medication for the skin to completely heal.

 Now you can gain knowledge and insight about a drug treatment with Patient Discussions.